MohammedMahmoud01/Vacation_System/README.md

 - **External Query API:** Represents the requirement for a "Web service interface for internal systems."
 ![Component Diagram](docs/diagrams/Vacation_System/component_diagram/VTS_Component_Diagram.svg)

+### **How the Components Work Together**

+Here’s the high-level flow of interactions:

+1. **User interacts with the Web Portal UI**.
+2. **UI forwards requests to the Request Controller**.
+3. **The Controller authenticates with SSO**, validates session.
+4. **Controller uses Business Rules Engine** to validate logic.
+5. If employee data is needed, **Rules Engine or Controller contacts the Legacy Adapter**, which connects to the HR Legacy System.
+6. **Controller updates the Audit Log DB** as needed.
+7. **Controller triggers Notification Service** to send relevant emails.
+8. **External systems can retrieve summaries via the Query API** (ISummaryQuery).

+Each component uses interfaces so the system stays flexible, loosely coupled, and easy to maintain.

 ---
 ### 9. VTS Class Diagram